Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 Abstract

-predicts a vanishing dipole modulation amplitude (A = 0) for the primordial scalar power
+Standard continuous inflation predicts a vanishing dipole modulation amplitude (

-spectrum.
-However, the Planck satellite has measured a persistent hemispherical power asym-
+primordial scalar power spectrum.
+The Planck satellite measures a persistent hemispherical

-derive a zero-parameter geometric origin for this anomaly from the Selection-Stitch Model
+].
+We derive a zero-parameter geometric origin for this anomaly from the Selection-

-follows behind a superluminal 2D causal phase front.
-The tunneling probability per lattice
+2D causal phase front.
+The tunneling probability per lattice site for the 2D-to-3D lift is

 S